ubernostrum/webcolors/docs/contents.rst

       hexadecimal value to a name requires picking one and only one of these, and webcolors chooses `gray` as it was the spelling used by HTML 4, CSS1, and CSS2.

-The canonical names of these constants are as listed above, entirely in uppercase.
-For backwards compatibility with older versions of webcolors, aliases are provided whose names are entirely lowercase (for example, `html4_names_to_hex`).

 Normalization functions